celllamb/P231_NGS/README.md

 These parameters define the species being analyzed, the input file names, output directory, and the different mapping stringency settings used in the analysis.

-Note: The BWA MEM command does not include the "-a" option by default.
-If you need to output all alignments, you would need to add this option to the `params` field in the `MAPPING_SETTINGS`.
+Note: The BWA MEM command uses the parameters specified in the `MAPPING_SETTINGS`.
+If you need to modify these settings, you can edit the `MAPPING_SETTINGS` in the script.

 ## Input Files